Sakshi-Pokhrel/data-analyst-sakshi/README.md

 # data-analyst-sakshi
-# Project 1: AWS Analysis for Uuniversity Canada West (Human Resource Department)
+# Project 1: AWS Analysis for University Canada West (Human Resource Department)
 We created an AWS project for University Canada West and the area I was working for was for the occupational health and services procedure under Human Resource Department.
 The three data that I selected for it were
 - regulation list
 - worker list